-(2) Detected level indicates the 90th percentile value of the 30 samples taken.
-The Range indicates the number of samples above the action level.
+(2) The Detected Level indicates the 90th percentile value of the 30 samples taken.
+The number of sites greater than the Action Level was zero for Lead and Copper in 2016.

 (3) Newport Water adds fluoride to its treated water as an aid in dental cavity prevention in young children.